John-Spendings-Viz/John-Spendings-Viz.github.io/README.md

 **Project made by**

-Yann ALLE, Aurélien BRESSON, Dane-Clovis BADIEL, Yohan MICHELLAND
+Yann ALLE, Aurélien BRESSON, Dane Clauvis BADIEL, Yohan MICHELLAND

 **In the context of**